sahiliamsso/docs/source/authn-guide/passport.md

 ## Overview

-[Passport](http://passportjs.org/) is a component used in the Gluu Server to consolidate social login.
-With over 300 existing "strategies" it provides a crowd-sourced approach to supporting popular consumer IDPs.
+[Passport.js](http://passportjs.org/) is a component used in the Gluu Server to consolidate social login.
+With over 300 existing "strategies" it provides a crowd-sourced approach to offering your users social login at popular consumer IDPs.
 Passport not only normalizes authentication, it also provides a standard mapping for user claims.

 Passport is an Express-based web application.
 We've modified it